-In spring 2018, the Ministry of Energy and Mineral Resources of the Republic of Indonesia approved the development plan for the field within the production sharing contract (PSC) in East Sepinggan, offshore of East Kalimantan.
+In spring 2018, the Ministry of Energy and Mineral Resources of the Republic of Indonesia approved the development plan for the field within the production sharing contract (PSC) in East Sepinggan, offshore of East Kalimantan, which was then converted into a Gross Split PSC in December 2018.
 The investment plan was authorised by our Board of Directors in December of the same year.
 The field is 1,500 m deep and about 35 km south-west of the Jangkrik floating production unit (FPU).
 In December 2018 we drilled and tested the exploration prospect Merakes East, in the East Sepinggan block, offshore of Kalimantan in Indonesia, 33 km south-east of the Jangkrik floating production unit (FPU) and 3 km east of the Merakes field.
 The well was drilled 1,592 m under water, reaching a total depth of 3,400 m and coming up against a net 15 m of sand that yielded gas, in two separate layers from the Miocene age.
-Start-up is scheduled for 2020.
 The production test, which was limited by surface infrastructure, indicated the reservoir was highly productive and gave us all the necessary data to do a mineral assessment of the discovery.